somethingsimade/CurrentAngleV4/README.md

 settings["Anti-Fling"] = true
 settings["Hide RootPart Distance"] = CFrame.new(255, 255, 0)
 settings["Allow tool equipping"] = false --// Placeholder
+settings["Client sided display mode"] = 1 --// If you will see the fake character, or the real character, 1 = real character (default), 2 = fake character

 settings["Names to exclude from transparency"] = {
     --[[ example: